Saturday, 5 May 2012

 Archibong distinguished himself as a frontline advocate of arts and culture input into the nation's mainstream economy.

 On the occasion of his 50th birthday, he said: "I want to let Nigerians know that no country in the world developed without their artists and creative minds.
-They create the concept; they are the creative vehicles that

 No comments: